-So go then, what is a Twitter Party…have you come across them yet?
-I suppose I was a late bloomer to them but they are pretty easy to pick up.
+So go on then, what is a Twitter Party…have you come across one yet?
+I suppose I was a bit of a late bloomer to them, but they are pretty easy to pick up.

 Let’s do a question and answer and see what you think of them?

-Most industries and counties have them, finding the right ones are the trick though.
+Most industries, counties and countries have them, though finding the right ones are the trick.
 How do you find out which one is the right one?

 There are Twitter parties for beauty, conferences, hotels, events, books, pretty much most things to be honest.
 They can be found by trending lists, Google searches or just recommendations too.